aldvnian/Encryption/README.md

 # Encryption
 This project provides a simple yet effective Java implementation of an encryption and decryption system using a dictionary mapping approach.
-Ideal for educational purposes or lightweight applications, it demonstrates how custom dictionaries can be used to transform plaintext into encoded messages and back.
+Ideal for lightweight applications, it demonstrates how custom dictionaries can be used to transform plaintext into encoded messages and back.
+A hybrid data structure which combines Linked Lists and HashMaps to create a list where each element is a node pointing to other elements was implemented.